SmileiPIC/Smilei/doc/Sphinx/post-processing.rst

                Smilei.Probe.getData(...)
                Smilei.ParticleDiagnostic.getData(...)
                Smilei.Screen.getData(...)
+               Smilei.TrackParticles.getData(...)

-  Returns a list of the data arrays, for each timestep requested.
+  Returns a list of the data arrays (one element for each timestep requested).
-  By default, all timesteps are returned.
-If only one is desired, use the keyword-argument ``timestep`` in the ``getData()`` method.
+  In the case of ``TrackParticles``, this method returns a dictionary containing one entry for each axis, and if ``sort==True``, these entries are included inside an entry for each timestep.

+  All these methods have the same arguments described below.

+.. py:function:: getData( timestep=None )

+  * ``timestep``: If specified, this timestep number will be the only one read and returned.

 .. py:method:: Smilei.Scalar.get()
                Smilei.Field.get()